 Prior to her time at Lantern, Karisa served as Assistant Director, RealArts and Education, at Lenox Hill Neighborhood House.
 In this position, she programmed and managed over 70 weekly community arts and education programs for a membership of 3,000 New Yorkers.
 She got her start in urban program design and implementation while working for the New York City Parks Department where she collaborated in the rollout of a new citywide wellness program, Shape Up NYC, a partnership with the NYC Department of Health and Mental Hygiene.

 Karisa received her Doctorate of Musical Arts degree from Stony Brook University, her master’s degree from Yale University, and her bachelor’s degree from Grand Valley State University.
-She has been a New York Community Trust Leadership Fellow, a New York Foundation for the Arts Emerging Leader Fellow, and a Carnegie Hall Choral Fellow.
+She holds an executive Certificate in Nonprofit Leadership and Management from Baruch College and is certified in Results-Based Accountability™.
+Karisa has been a New York Community Trust Leadership Fellow, a New York Foundation for the Arts Emerging Leader Fellow, and a Carnegie Hall Choral Fellow.
 She was a 2019 Stony Brook University 40 Under 40 honoree, recognized for her work in civil service and activism.
-She currently serves on the Steering Committee of the Detroit Residents First Fund.
+She has served on the Steering Committee of the Detroit Residents First Fund, and is currently a board member for COTS Detroit, an organization that serves families facing housing loss and insecurity.

 Based on the breadth of knowledge acquired over the course of her career, Karisa has designed and presented a broad range of courses and workshops, including program design, career development, wellness, and music.
 She has worked extensively with early childhood, elementary, pre-college, college, and older adult students.
-Sought after as a clinician and lecturer, Karisa presented on Social Innovation at the 2022 Americans for the Arts National Convention.
-She has recently presented at Wayne State University, the University of Michigan, the Supportive Housing Network of New York Annual Conference, Valparaiso University, Northern Manhattan Arts Alliance Technical Assistance Institute, Janian Medical-Project for Psychiatric Outreach to the Homeless-Grand Rounds, the Association of Vocational Rehabilitation in Alcoholism and Substance Abuse, the National Health Care for the Homeless Annual Conference, and the University of Illinois at Urbana-Champaign, among others.
+Passionate about creating environments that support innovative and equitable practices, Karisa has presented for the Americans for the Arts National Convention, Bowling Green State University, Wayne State University, the University of Michigan, the Supportive Housing Network of New York Annual Conference, Valparaiso University, Northern Manhattan Arts Alliance Technical Assistance Institute, Janian Medical-Project for Psychiatric Outreach to the Homeless-Grand Rounds, the Association of Vocational Rehabilitation in Alcoholism and Substance Abuse, the National Health Care for the Homeless Annual Conference, the University of Illinois at Urbana-Champaign, and many others.

 Contact Karisa at karisa antonio at gmail dot com.